PayClearly/PCLabs/readme.md

 This repository is used to manage the public utilities that PayClearly manages.
 For the most part, the packages contained are helpful, for managing, tracking, and deploying interlinked projects.

 Highlights
-  - [Creditor](/packages/creditor): A Cli for managing a project's patterns
+  - [Creditor](/packages/creditor): A CLI for managing a project's patterns
-  - [Gru](/packages/gru): A Cli for managing builds, deployments, and environments via git tags
+  - [Gru](/packages/gru): A CLI for managing builds, deployments, and environments via git tags
   - [Minion](/packages/minion):  Use for serving multiple app versions via a single server
-  - [Gitit](/pacakges/gitit): A Cli for parsing out a git trunk branch history to inform deployment/release history
+  - [Gitit](/packages/gitit): A CLI for parsing out a git trunk branch history to inform deployment/release history

-## Contibuting
+## Contributing

 Clone and install and run
 ```